 The Institute has a network of community organisations and counselling practices to approach to set up the placement for you.
 The Institute facilitates initial contact between you and the placement organisation, and follows up with you and the workplace supervisor regularly during the placement.

 Some subjects within the Bachelor of Counselling include progressive participation in Teleclasses.
 Teleclasses provide an interactive and stimulating teaching environment based on discussion of concepts and ideas to encourage the transition from teaching to practice.
 Teleclasses are scheduled during early evenings and are facilitated by the Lecturer.

-The Institute website contains an Online Resource Centre where you can access many study support and e-learning functions.
+The Institute website contains a Student Learning Portal where you can access many study support and e-learning functions.
 You can:

 The Institute has developed a range of unique resources to help you expand your knowledge and practical skills throughout your studies.

 As a student you receive a complimentary subscription to The Professional Therapist magazine.
 The Professional Therapist is an industry publication full of practical case studies and counselling scenarios to hone your skills and broaden your knowledge.

 Capitalising on the accessibility of the internet, the Institute has developed two websites to complement your studies.
 The Institute’s Articles site at www.aipc.net.au/articles is an online facility where you can browse numerous articles on a variety of counselling topics.
 And Counselling Connection, the Institute’s official blog at www.counsellingconnection.com, assists you with accessing the latest information about counselling and what’s happening in the industry.

 * For new students commencing in 2017 only.